 Some resources recommend surgery for larger eye turns, which attempt to change eye alignment by cutting and shortening eye muscles that surround the eye.
 Surgical outcomes vary drastically for many patients because their brain may not be ready for 3D vision, and the eye turn can return again after surgery.
 Vision therapy can be a part of a surgical intervention or as a non-surgical option for treating an eye turn, providing lasting results.

-To hear more personal stories of success with vision therapy in treating strabismus, visit: https://www.visiontherapystories.org/crossed_eyes_strabismus.html
+Click to read more stories of success with vision therapy in treating strabismus.

 A Parent Guide to Strabismus, Eye Muscle Surgery, & Vision Therapy by Steven J. Gallop, OD.
 2014.
 Copyright OEP Foundation.